 But let’s not ignore the qualitative measures of success – did people enjoy the training, were people able to talk about what they learned to their boss or peers (about the content, not just ‘I went on a course’) afterwards, and crucially do they want to talk about it?
 Was it good enough to go viral?

 This is why we increasingly measure the success of training by how much people want to talk about it to each other, how much people want to photograph themselves there, and how much people want to share about it on social media.

-But isn’t this just self-promotion, I hear you ask?
+But isn’t this just self-promotion?
 Yes – but for the right reasons.
 If you treat every L&D learning journey as an internal campaign, you need a strong internal brand and name, you need to make the benefits to the individuals and the business clear, you need to raise excitement and expectations ahead of time, and then the experience itself must be brilliant.
 And on top of that, you need people to want to tell other people about it.

 Far better than a boring training that no one wants to go to, or – possibly worse, an amazing training that no one talks about to anyone else afterwards.
 If you emerge from a learning journey and tell no one about it, and no one notices anything different in how you do things, did it have an impact?
 I’d argue no – in this case the tree didn’t make a sound if no one heard it fall.

 “A crucial ingredient of a successful learning journey is how you want people to talk about it afterwards to their peers and bosses.